vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ```
 concept: ~beings [snake~n mother~n]
 ```
-If the system isn’t sure something is only a noun, it would let the verb match still.
+If the system isn't sure something is only a noun, it would let the verb match still.
 Thus a user single-word reply of snakes would be considered both noun and verb.

 The notation run~46 exists to represent a meaning.
 There is mild inherent danger that I